mumble-voip/mumble-www/hugo/content/downloads.md

 {{< content-layout/download name="Static macOS Server" href="osx-static-server" osclass="mac">}}
 {{< /content-layout/downloads >}}

-Note (macOS): Apple introduced a stricter verification and warning process. macOS will now warn you when installing the Mumble application.
-This is expected and not a security issue.
-Apple will not currently verify and acknowledge our package unless we pay a significant amount of money. *(Issue tracked in {{< issue 4263 >}})*

 {{< content-layout/downloads >}}
 {{< content-layout/download name="Ubuntu" href="ubuntu" osclass="ubuntu">}}
 {{< content-layout/download name="Static Linux Server" href="linux-static-server" osclass="linux">}}